how to start an online retail business

 Becoming a retailer

-This option basically means the same thing as the one described above yet you’re not the one producing the products.
+This option means the same thing as the one described above yet you’re not the one producing the products.

-You purchase items at wholesale prices from the manufacturer, keep them in your own warehouse, resell, and ship them to customers.
+You purchase items at wholesale prices from the manufacturer, keep them in your warehouse, resell, and ship them to customers.

 Choosing to dropship